prakashkl88/python_programming/README.md

 # python_programming
-Repository for the python programming work
+Repository for the python programming work integrated with AWS jenkins